Hello and thank you for viewing my QRZ.COM page !

 This was an very impressing experience and I have been very much excited and immediately radio-crazy and bitten by the "radio bug" !!!

-In addition to the old US WWII HF equipment (which I had great fun to work on with the morse-key), we had the new developed German mobile 100 W and 400 W RTTY systems.
+In addition to the old US WWII HF equipment (which I had great fun to work on with the morse-key), we now had the new developed mobile 100 W and 400 W RTTY systems, "Made in Germany".

 I served in the Bundeswehr as instructor for CW, RTTY and Cryptography until end of September 1964 !